World Bank approves $500m to improve rural roads, market access in Ghana - MyJoyOnline

 “It will directly benefit more than 550,000 people – including approximately 350,000 farmers, 250,000 women, and 310,000 youth.
 It is also expected to generate more than 5,000 direct jobs and over 25,000 indirect jobs through civil works and road maintenance activities.”

-To be implemented by the Ministry of Roads and Highways, the GMACP project will support the rehabilitation and maintenance of more than 1,000 kilometers of rural roads across four clusters spanning the Upper West, Northern, Savannah, Oti, Volta, Eastern, Ashanti, Bono, and Western regions.

-These areas are major producers of priority crops — including maize, rice, yam, and cassava — that are central to Ghana's food security but remain constrained by poor market connectivity.
-Improved all-season access aims to reduce transport costs, shorten travel times, increase supply reliability, and open larger markets to smallholder farmers, ultimately reducing post-harvest losses, strengthening agricultural value chains, and contributing to lower food prices and improved food security.

-The GMACP incorporates climate-resilient design to ensure roads and drainage systems can withstand climate risks over the long term.
+The GMACP incorporates climate-resilient design to ensure roads and drainage systems withstand climate risks over the long-term, with sustainability as a central pillar of the project.

-Sustainability is a central pillar of the project: it will help operationalize the Road Maintenance Trust Fund (RMTF) and introduce Performance-Based Contracts for road maintenance, while providing technical assistance to strengthen institutional capacity and ensure that rehabilitated roads remain functional beyond project completion.
+The statement said it would help operationalise the Road Maintenance Trust Fund (RMTF) and introduce Performance-Based Contracts for road maintenance, while providing technical assistance to strengthen institutional capacity and ensure that rehabilitated roads remain functional beyond project completion.

 Latest Stories